 I’ve learned through my various roles in student organizations such as Better Together, where we promote interfaith cooperation on campus, that students of all spiritual backgrounds can apply the college’s mission.
 Although not all students here are Christians, all Cobbers can learn to live a life that strives for a more peaceful world where all are valued and empowered to make a difference.

 For students who are looking to explore their spiritual journey, Concordia offers numerous opportunities on campus.
 One of my favorite places on campus as someone who grew up in an ELCA church is the campus ministry office.
 The office is where you can find our two campus pastors and deacon, who are a resource for all students – no matter your spiritual beliefs.
 “It is our primary goal of being chaplains for the whole campus,” Pastor Dave Adams says.

 We want to provide spiritual care to anyone who comes to talk with us on any matter they need to chat about.
 This may mean talking about faith, it may mean we pray for them, it may mean that we just hold space with them and help them to feel aligned with their own inner values.
 I am called to visit with anyone who talks to me.”

 – Pastor Dave Adams

-Campus ministry offers multiple weekly opportunities to gather as a community.
-Typically, two community time chapel services are offered in the morning.
+Campus ministry offers multiple weekly opportunities to gather as a community, both formal and casual fellowship time.
+Typically, a chapel service is offered one morning per week.
 These services are offered as “a time for all to find a pause in their day, to not necessarily learn something but to celebrate community and to feel renewed and restored to live out their faith,” Adams says.

 Campus ministry also offers a weekly communion service on Wednesdays.
 This service is a very special experience as students gather in the middle of their week to take communion and to worship together.